Progress Toward Dissertation

 Perhaps the most difficult part of a graduate education is the selection of a thesis topic and the writing of the thesis.
 Because the University can offer a student financial aid for only a limited number of years, delays in thesis writing may be extremely costly to the graduate student, who may be forced to accept employment before substantially completing the thesis.
 Being employed may slow thesis work even more.
 Moreover, the evaluation of a student by prospective employers is heavily influenced by the student’s ability to complete a good dissertation within a reasonable period.

 The complete dissertation should be presented to the principal thesis advisor one month before the advisor is required to hand a readers’ report to the graduate administrator.
 The date and time for the final public oral examination should be chosen at least four weeks in advance, and all paperwork submitted to the graduate administrator with adequate time to prepare for the Graduate School deadline (two weeks before the defense date).
-Note that students can receive additional resources for dissertation completion in the Graduate School’s Dissertation Completion Enrollment handbook.
+Note that students can receive additional resources for dissertation completion on the Graduate School’s Dissertation Completion Enrollment website.

 Requirements for attending department seminars